ambernguy5/bioe131-finalproj24/README.md

 1. On the Jbrowse interface, open the Tools dropdown menu at the screen's top left corner and click on plugin store.
 2. In the plugin store, scroll to Protein 3d by Colin Diesh and click install.
 3. When annotation track is open, hover over a protein, and right click.
 Click "Launch protein view"
-4. When Protein view is up, click manual UniProt entry.
-Input the following UniProt ID.
+4. When Protein view is up, click open file manually.
+Click PDB ID bubble and input the following PDB ID's provided (one at a time).
+Click Launch 3-D Protein Structure View:
-   * 85YJ-  Env BG505 SOSIP-HT2 bound to two CD4
+   * 8FYJ-  Env BG505 SOSIP-HT2 bound to two CD4
    * 6MEO - gp120 bound to CD4 and CCR5
    * 6HAK- RT bound to dsRNA
    * 6URI- Nef bound to CD4 and AP2